clairempr/letterpress/README.md

 #### Credits ####
 Photograph of copy press from [Letterpress Commons](https://letterpresscommons.com), map marker from [Maps Icons Collection](https://mapicons.mapsmarker.com), other images public domain.
+Thanks to [Hipster Ipsum](https://hipsum.co/) for some of the gibberish text in my unit tests.